Edgeworth/memerna/README.md

 - AU penalty removed as well
 - AU penalty removed from special hairpins, if closed by AU
 - Lonely pairs implemented fully correctly.
-- Removed 0.45 portion of AU penalty from internal loop AU penalty.
+- Removed 0.5 (not 0.45) portion of AU penalty from internal loop AU penalty.
 - Stacking parameters changed
 - Sequence dependent parameters for terminal base pairs based on the penultimate pair (penultimate_stacking.data)